varnish/Varnish-Cache/doc/sphinx/users-guide/run_security.rst

 	-T 192.168.1.1:34
 	-T '[fe80::1]:8082'

-The default is '-T localhost:0' which will pick a random port number, which varnishadm(8) can learn in the shared memory.
+The default is ``-T localhost:0``, which will pick a random port number, which ``varnishadm(8)`` can find in the shared memory.

-By using a "localhost" address, you restrict CLI access to the local machine.
+By using a ``localhost`` address, you restrict CLI access to the local machine.

 You can also bind the CLI port to an IP number reachable across the net, and let other computers connect directly.

-This gives you no secrecy, ie, the CLI commands will go across the network as ASCII text with no encryption, but the -S/PSK authentication requires the remote end to know the shared secret.
+This gives you no secrecy, i.e., the CLI commands will go across the network as ASCII text with no encryption, but the ``-S/PSK`` authentication requires the remote end to know the shared secret.

-Alternatively you can bind the CLI port to a 'localhost' address, and give remote users access via a secure connection to the local machine, using ssh/VPN or similar.
+Alternatively, you can bind the CLI port to a ``localhost`` address, and give remote users access via a secure connection to the local machine, using ssh/VPN or similar.

-If you use ssh you can restrict which commands each user can execute to just varnishadm, or even to wrapper scripts around varnishadm, which only allow specific CLI commands.
+If you use ``ssh``, you can restrict which commands each user can execute to just ``varnishadm``, or even to wrapper scripts around ``varnishadm``, which only allow specific CLI commands.

-It is also possible to configure varnishd for "reverse mode", using the '-M' argument.
+It is also possible to configure varnishd for "reverse mode", using the ``-M`` argument.
 In that case varnishd will attempt to open a TCP connection to the specified address, and initiate a CLI connection to your central varnish management facility.

-The connection is also in this case without secrecy, but the remote end must still satisfy -S/PSK authentication.
+The connection is also in this case without secrecy, but the remote end must still satisfy ``-S/PSK`` authentication.

-Finally, if you run varnishd with the '-d' option, you get a CLI command on stdin/stdout, but since you started the process, it would be hard to prevent you getting CLI access, wouldn't it ?
+Finally, if you run varnishd with the ``-d`` option, you get a CLI command on ``stdin``/``stdout``, but since you started the process, it would be hard to prevent you getting CLI access, wouldn't it ?

 CLI interface authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default the CLI interface is protected with a simple,  yet strong "Pre Shared Key" authentication method, which do not provide secrecy (ie: The CLI commands and responses are not encrypted).
+By default the CLI interface is protected with a simple,  yet strong "Pre Shared Key" authentication method, which does not provide secrecy (i.e. the CLI commands and responses are not encrypted).

-The way -S/PSK works is really simple:  During startup a file is created with a random content and the file is only accessible to the user who started varnishd (or the superuser).
+The way ``-S/PSK`` works is really simple:  During startup a file is created with random content and the file is only accessible to the user who started ``varnishd`` (or the superuser).

 To authenticate and use a CLI connection, you need to know the contents of that file, in order to answer the cryptographic challenge varnishd issues.
 (XXX: xref to algo in refman)

-The varnishadm program knows all about this, it will just work, provided it can read the secret file.
+The ``varnishadm`` program knows all about this, it will just work, provided it can read the secret file.

-If you want to allow other users on the local system or remote users, to be able to access CLI connections, you must create your own secret file and make it possible for (only!) these users to read it.
+If you want to allow other users on the local system or remote users to make CLI connections, you must create your own secret file and make it possible for (only!) these users to read it.